adomani/Syllabus/MA4N1/intro.md

 Besides basic arithmetic, computers have also been useful in theoretical and applied situations, giving the possibility of "running experiments" to gather evidence (or disprove) conjectures.
 More recently, with the rapid development of machine learning and artificial intelligence, they have been used in more abstract contexts as well, such as recognizing handwriting, playing games, driving cars,...

-This module will focus on using computers to help mathematicians prove theorems.
+This module focuses on using computers to help mathematicians prove theorems.
-The way this is achieved is via a computer program (Lean 3, for this specific module) that has a systematic framework for formalizing the foundational rules of mathematics.
+The way this is achieved is via a computer program (Lean4, for this specific module) that has a systematic framework for formalizing the foundational rules of mathematics.
 Thus, Lean "knows" the basic logical inference rules and has a version of the foundations of mathematics, based on (dependent) Type theory, rather than the more familiar Zermelo-Fraenkel theory.

 This is the starting point.